Topics in this article include:

 The human body is complex.
 Only a naturally made whole food is able to provide the very best support possible to meet our physiological requirements long term.

-Short term, in emergencies, isolated fragments of natural whole foods and herbs can be therapeutic if nothing else is available, but it is much better to stay close to the whole food, herb, or clay versions for long term, daily health maintenance.
+On the other hand, short term, in emergencies, isolated fragments of natural whole foods and herbs can be therapeutic if nothing else is available, but it is much better to stay close to the whole food, herb, or clay versions for long term, daily health maintenance.

 Glutathione supportive foods are Nature's way of giving us long lives with health and vitality!